ShreyasBT/ShreyasBT/README.md

 - 👋 Hi, I’m @ShreyasBT
 - 👀 I’m interested in ...software development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Angular
+- I'm currently working at Univision Technology Consulting Pvt Ltd. as a Software Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...btshreyas@gmail.com